anth12/inner-fire/_pages/transformational-yin-yoga-training.md

 8. S﻿aturday 4th October

 E﻿ach day will run 9:30am - 4pm and there will be pre-course experiential suggestions and ongoing research study of self and scriptures (not essential unless you are wanting a certificate to teach).

+P﻿lease email: deyna@innerfire.org.uk for a booking form, or to arrange an informal chat